Gwali-1/Blog-Files/2024/cs50AI/Search_Algorithm_Examples.md

 *Pseudocode for A* Search looks like this*

-> 1. We start with a fronteir that contains the intitial state(our start point in the searc)
+> 1. We start with a fronteir that contains the intitial state(our start point in the search)

-> Enter a loop
+> 2. Enter a loop
->> Is the fronter empty? <br> if yes there is no solution to this problem . return
+> 3. Is the fronter empty?
+>> If yes there is no solution to this problem . return

-> Take a node from the fronteir  *with the smallest h(n + g(n)) value*
+> 4. Take a node from the fronteir  *with the smallest h(n + g(n)) value*
-> Check if this is the solution node by  doing a goal test on it
+> 5. Check if this is the solution node by  doing a goal test on it
->> if yes return node as the solution
+>> If yes return node as the solution
->> if not expand the node and add the children nodes to the fronteir *based on the value as provided by h(n) + g(n)*
+>> If not expand the node and add the children nodes to the fronteir *based on the value as provided by h(n) + g(n)*

 ---